zhan4429/cs116_ctf/README.md

 # cs116_ctf

 Challenge 1: ROTten to the Core.
-Yucheng

 Challenge 2: I hope I didn't make this too easy: another flag is on the blog.